 Ensuring that the Company maintains proper insurance, preparing and maintaining proper record-keeping and bookkeeping

 Ensuring that businesses are conducted in accordance with all applicable laws;

 All affiliated companies and key employees should enter into appropriate non-competition covenants, confidentiality agreements and employment contract

 Class rights refer to rights that are given to a particular class of shares.
 They include rights conferred on a shareholder under the company’s articles even though they are not attached to a particular class of shares in the context of joint ventures.

 Company law allows certain protections for the members of a class against any change in such rights.
 For example, certain reserved items in the Articles of Association may require the approval of all classes of shares.
 Minority shareholders can thus ensure that they are given certain class rights under company law for further protection.

-Another way is for minority shareholders to protect their position is by having "weighted voting rights" on particular matters, where the minority’s vote will hold more weight than what his percentage of shares actually weigh.
-This will ensure that a minority shareholder's appointee as director cannot be removed by the majority shareholders.
+Another way for minority shareholders to protect their position is by having "weighted voting rights" on particular matters, where the minority’s vote will hold more weight than what their percentage of shares actually weighs.
+This will ensure that a minority shareholder's appointee as the director cannot be removed by the majority shareholders.

 changes in the Company's articles of association;